 2- Seal mink which has ivory, tan color / dark seal brown tail tip / blue- green or aqua eyes

 3- Seal sephia which has ivory, tan color / dark seal brown tail tip / green or gold eyes

-Its difficult to determine which they may be but as stated above they have different eye color so is usually the best way to now but sometimes the only way if a DNA test.
+Its difficult to determine which they may be but as stated above they have different eye color so this is usually the best way to know but sometimes the only way to be certain is a DNA test.